gjbex/training-material/CPlusPlus/IoStreams/README.md

     numbers.
 1. `serialization.cpp`: sample implementation of the `<<` and `>>`
     operators to serialize/deserialize a struct to a string representation.
+1. formatting.cpp`: examples of I/O formatting for floating point numbers, width and fill for integers.
 1. `Makefile`: make file to build the code.